-To consider the Audit Wales 'Annual Audit Summary 2020' presented to Council on 10 March 2021 and the progress made to date by the Council in implementing proposals for improvement.
+To consider the Audit Wales 'Annual Audit Summary 2020' presented to Council on 10 March 2021 and Audit Committee on 26 April 2021, and the progress made to date by the Council in implementing proposals for improvement.

 2. RECOMMENDATIONS

 It is recommended that Members: